 Endocarditis prophylaxis Prevention Infective endocarditis is infection of the endocardium, usually with bacteria (commonly, streptococci or staphylococci) or fungi.
 It may cause fever, heart murmurs, petechiae, anemia, embolic... read more is not needed preoperatively and is required only for the first 6 months after repair or if there is a residual defect adjacent to a surgical patch.

 1. Faccini A, Butera G: Atrial septal defect (ASD) device trans-catheter closure: limitations.
 J Thorac Dis 10 (Suppl 24):S2923–S2930, 2018.

 An atrial septal defect (ASD) is an opening in one of several parts of the interatrial septum, causing a left-to-right shunt.

-Small atrial communications often close spontaneously, but larger ones do not, causing right atrial and ventricular overload and ultimately pulmonary artery hypertension, elevated pulmonary vascular resistance, and right ventricular hypertrophy; SVT, atrial flutter, or atrial fibrillation may also occur.
+Small atrial communications often close spontaneously, but larger ones do not, causing right atrial and ventricular overload and ultimately pulmonary artery hypertension, elevated pulmonary vascular resistance, and right ventricular hypertrophy; supraventricular tachycardia, atrial flutter, or atrial fibrillation may also occur.